tudelft-iv/view-of-delft-prediction-devkit/docs/installation.md

 ```

 ## Verify install
-To verify your environment run `python -m unittest` in the `python-sdk` folder.
+To verify your environment run `python -m unittest` in the `python-sdk` folder (TODO make test work; this command will result in failed tests as-is).

 You can also run `assert_download.py` in the `python-sdk/vod/tests` folders to verify that all files are in the right place.

 That's it, you should be good to go!